DeLabor1k/DeLabor1k/README.md

 🧑‍💻 18 y.o.
 C# developer.

-🇷🇺    Based in Russia(Novosibirs).
+🇷🇺 ⠀⠀⠀Based in Russia(Novosibirs).

-🎮    Game enthusiast and creator.
+🎮⠀⠀⠀Game enthusiast and creator.

-📚    Currently learning: .NET Core and Unity.
+📚⠀⠀⠀Currently learning: .NET Core and Unity.

 “Code is like a game — you just have to find the right solution to beat the level.”